ramonaflowers777/LavaPi_TA/README.md

 ## Overview

-The suite includes both valid and invalid test cases, leveraging Playwright, TypeScript, and the Page Object Model (POM) for improved maintainability and scalability.
+The suite includes both valid and invalid test cases, leveraging Playwright, TypeScript, and the Page Object Model (POM).

 ## Features
 - **Page Object Model(POM)**: The LoginPage class encapsulates all login page interactions, making the tests more maintainable.
-- **Typescript**: Adds type safety and improves code maintainability.
 - **Valid Login**: Tests for successful login using valid credentials, as well as, testing "Keep me signed in" functionality and handling email addresses in a case-insensitive manner.
 - **Invalid Login**: Tests for handling various invalid login scenarios such as empty fields, incorrect email format, invalid password formats, unregistered users.
-- **Error Handling**: Proper validation of error messages for each failure scenario.
 - **Parallel Test Execution**: Tests are designed to run in parallel, significantly reducing execution time.
-- **Authentication Once Per Worker**: Each worker authenticates once and reuses the authenticated state across tests, improving performance and isolation.

 - **Code Structure**:
   - pages/login.page.ts: Page Object Model for login functionality.